SOlaCoder005/coca-women-wellness/README.md

 |Q4.|N/A|N/A|“… The content I would like to say is **skin care**, brightening creams/lotions. **Products** that make **chocolate skin glow**....**Healthy** vegetarian **meals**… Also more thing Samara, **hair** products for relaxed hair.”|- “I would like to see content relating to **emotional, physical and spiritual well-being**, basically **all aspects of life**”|
 |Q5.|N/A|“Blogs and videos.”|N/A|“…books (audio books); videos; vlogs; blogs”|

-In extension to this research, the principles outlined in the [‘strategy plane’](https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.), of the  5 Planes of UX Design model was referred to.
+In extension to the research, the principles outlined in the [‘strategy plane’](https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.), of the  5 Planes of UX Design model was referred to.
 This plane assisted in identifying the deliverables of the site.
 These deliverables were determined and valued by perceived importance, viability, and feasibility.
 This approached produced the following findings:

 | Opportunities | IMPORTANCE| VIABILITY/FEASIBILITY|
 |-------------|:-------------:|:-------------:|